 Chain Lubrication

-1. Shake lubricant well.
-Hold above chain and apply light bead of lubricant on top of chain while pedaling backwards.
+1. Shake the lubricant well.
+Hold above the chain and apply a light bead of lubricant on top of the chain while pedaling backward.
 Two revolutions of the chain is more than enough.

 For further details on proper chain care, check out http://www.finishlineusa.com/

 Most our our bikes use geared hub motors to supplement rider power.
-These motors are almost completely maintenance free, however in some cases a little lubrication can provide a quieter ride.
+These motors are almost completely maintenance-free; however, in some cases, a little lubrication can provide a quieter ride.
 When lubricating inside the rear hub is important to note that a little is a lot.
-Is is not beneficial to overload the rear hub with lubricant as this may be detrimental to the electrical components.
-In order to properly lubricate the rear hub the stator unit will need to be removed.
-Please see this link on how to compete this:
+It is not beneficial to overload the rear hub with lubricant as this may be detrimental to the electrical components.
+In order to properly lubricate the rear hub, the stator unit will need to be removed.
+Please see this link on how to complete this:

 https://ride1up.freshdesk.com/a/solutions/articles/65000176917

-For any further questions about lubrication, please reach out to our support department.
+For any further questions about lubrication, please reach out to our contact support.